Art Animates Life

 Carr is author of What a World, a collection of vignettes and award-winning newspaper columns chronicling twenty years in the San Diego backcountry.

 Carr's background in the world of journalism has created an excellent basis for penning scripts and stage plays, most of which have a classical literature, historical, or true crime footing.
-His theatrical works, some published under the name Charles Caratti, have been produced at prestigious venues across the nation and attended by thousands.
-Works include Passage Into Fear; Mark Twain's A CHRISTMAS CAROL; Sherlock Holmes and the Case of the Christmas Angels; Mr. Scrooge & Mr. Dickens; All the Time in the World and Hope Springs, Eternal.
+His theatrical works have been produced at prestigious venues across the nation and attended by thousands.
+Works include Passage Into Fear; Mark Twain's A Christmas Carol; Sherlock Holmes and the Case of the Christmas Angels; Mr. Scrooge & Mr. Dickens; All the Time in the World; and Hope Springs, Eternal.

-Carr's newest show, The Dangerous Christmas ("It's the holidays.
-Remember to keep murder in the family."), is scheduled to be performed Dec.
-2022 at the CA Center for the Arts.
+Carr's newest show, The Dangerous Christmas, premiered Dec.
+2022 at the CA Center for the Arts Escondido to sold-out houses.

 A decade ago, Charles, his wife Marsi Carr, and others looking for ways to help organizations struggling in difficult economic times founded Art Animates Life, a CA incorporated, federally tax-exempt 501(c)(3) nonprofit.
 Art Animates Life along with its award-winning theatrical company, North County Players, have raised tens-of-thousands of dollars for San Diego area charities including a disaster relief agency, arts nonprofits, a municipal art gallery, veterans' relief funds, a community outreach center, a historical society, and several struggling community theaters, among others.
 Thousands have attended North County Players events and productions.